Hi. My name is Kathy Kristof and I write about money.

 Oh, you want to know more than philosophy, like my credentials?

-I’m an award-winning financial writer, who spent 18 years at the Los Angeles Times and now write for CBS News, Kiplinger’s Personal Finance Magazine, Inc. and Reuters, among others.
-Among the awards I’m proudest of are the Betty Furness Consumer Media Service Award from the Consumer Federation of America and the CACE Award for Excellence in Consumer Education presented by the California Alliance for Consumer Education.
+I’m an award-winning financial writer.
+I spent 18 years at the Los Angeles Times and am now editor of SideHusl.com, a website that provides information on hundreds of ways to make money in the gig economy.
+I also write for CBS News, Kiplinger’s Personal Finance Magazine, and Inc. Among the awards I’m proudest of are the Betty Furness Consumer Media Service Award from the Consumer Federation of America and the CACE Award for Excellence in Consumer Education presented by the California Alliance for Consumer Education.
 I’ve also won a John Hancock business writing award and played a small role in Pulitzer Prize winning coverage of Los Angeles fires and earthquakes.

 I’ve written three books — Kathy Kristof’s Complete Book of Dollars and Sense (1997, MacMillan Publishing); Taming the Tuition Tiger (2002, Bloomberg); and Investing 101 (2000 & updated and expanded in 2008; Bloomberg Press).